 The GOLD COPD staging system can be helpful toward these goals.
 But the system is not accurate or precise enough to predict symptoms or life expectancy in individual people living with COPD.

 One problem is that the GOLD COPD classifications only consider a person's degree of airflow obstruction.
 On average, people with severe airflow obstruction from COPD do have worse symptoms and a shorter life expectancy than people with mild obstruction.
 However, many other factors beside airflow obstruction influence breathing symptoms and life expectancy, such as:

 For these reasons, GOLD COPD staging can be inaccurate when applied to individual people.
-For instance, a person with "severe" COPD according to GOLD criteria who exercises daily may have fewer symptoms and outlive a person with "mild" COPD in poor physical shape.
+For instance, a person with "severe" COPD according to GOLD criteria who exercises daily may have fewer symptoms and outlive a person with "mild" COPD who is in poor physical shape.

 Other COPD staging criteria have been suggested, which consider such factors as the ability to exercise, body weight, and the degree of breathlessness.
 One such system, the BODE index, seems to predict life expectancy somewhat better than GOLD COPD staging.
 However, no staging system can predict what an individual person's symptoms or life expectancy with COPD will be.

 What Are the GOLD COPD Guidelines?

 GOLD has issued guidelines to help doctors treat people with COPD.
 Some of the major GOLD COPD guidelines include: